dmitric/studio/README.md

 # Studio

 A toolset and environment for generating 2D digital art and animations in the browser.
+See it working here: [studio](http://blog.zmitri.com/studio)

 ![A screenshot of the environment](screenshot.png)